-The findings in this factsheet do not include travel groups who arrived on 21 February, as no interviews were conducted on that day.
-Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 18 December 2019, the UN estimated that 70,590 people2 remain displaced, while UNHCR reported 21,089 refugees1 crossing into the KR-I between 9 October and 24 February.
+The findings in this factsheet do not include travel groups who arrived on 7 and 10 February, as no interviews were conducted on those days.
+Situation Overview Since the outbreak of conflict on 9 October 2019, residents of Northeast Syria (NES) are experiencing a new humanitarian crisis, resulting in massive displacement from the region, both internally and, to a lesser extent, towards the KR-I. As of 18 December 2019, the UN estimated that 70,590 people2 remain displaced, while UNHCR reported 20,521 refugees1 crossing into the KR-I between 9 October and 10 February.
 Days after a ceasefire agreement was reached on 17 October,3 a sharp decrease in daily refugee arrivals was observed.
-New refugee arrivals have been screened in Sahila village in the KR-I, and have then been moved to Bardarash and Gawilan camps for registration.
-There were on average 51 new arrivals per day over the last week, which is an increase compared to to the previous week.
-Numbers have been fluctuating, but an increase occurred on the 20 and 24 February due to the weather improvement that is making it easier on the people to go through the journey.
-In this update, the most commonly reported recent districts of residence in Syria were Quamishli, Ain Al-Arab, Al-Hasakeh and Ras Al-Ain.
-Furthermore, travelling by foot remained the primary mode of transportation, and was reported by 87% of Kls.
-Fifty eight percent (58%) of the groups were able to finish the journey in a day, while 42% of the groups reported having travelled for several days.
-For most travel groups, lack of water, lack of food and challenges of travelling with children and elderly were reported as the most commonly encountered difficulties on the journey.
-Similar to former updates, Kls reported that the lack of livelihood, airstrikes and fear of conscription were the most common push factors to leave their place of residence in Syria.
+New refugee arrivals have been screened between the villages of Al Walid, Sahila and Kalhi in the KR-I, and have then been moved to Bardarash and Gawilan camps for registration.
+There were on average 42 new arrivals per day over the last week, which is a slight increase compared to the previous month.
+Numbers have been fluctuating on a daily basis, which may in part be due to adverse weather conditions.
+In this update, the most commonly reported recent districts of residence in Syria were Quamishli, Ain Al-Arab, Afrin and Ras Al-Ain.
+Furthermore, travelling by foot remained the primary mode of transportation, and was reported by 85% of Kls.
+Some groups were able to complete the journey to the border in a day, though 73% reported having travelled for several days.
+For most travel groups, lack of food, lack of water and challenges of travelling with children and elderly were reported as the most commonly encountered difficulties on the journey.
+Similar to former updates, Kls reported that airstrikes, the arrival of armed groups, lack of livelihood and joining the family were the most common push factors to leave their place of residence in Syria.
 Patterns of Displacement Map

-1 Based on information received from LINHCR 3 OCHA.
+1 Based on information received from UNHCR 3OCHA.
 Syria Flash Update #7, Humanitarian impact of the military operation in north-eastern Syria, 16-18 October 2019

-OCHA.
+2OCHA.
 Syria Flash Update #12, Humanitarian impact of the military operation in north-eastern Syria, 1-19 November 2019 Rapid Displacement Overview: Displacement from Syria

-† Demographics
+† † Demographics

 Demographics of the Displaced Groups

-Average size of travel groups as indicated by KIs: 6
+Average size of travel groups as indicated by KIs: